MyHush/hushchat/README.md

   * Every HushChat conversation constantly "ratchets"
     * The secret keys to each conversation constantly change, providing "forward secrecy"
     * If you can steal the secret keys to one chat, it won't decrypt future chats nor can you impersonate future chats
+  * HushChat Lite wallets have *FULL* wallet.dat encryption, leaving no plaintext accessible
+    * A wallet.dat at rest therefore has two layers of encryption, wallet-level and chat-level
   * Every HushChat is additionally encrypted with a user passphrase, independent of wallet.dat private keys
     * This means if your device is seized/liberated/stolen and your wallet.dat inserted in ChainAnalysis or similar blockchain analysis platform, your chats are encrypted blobs of useless information
   * HushChats cannot be truncated, removed, reordered, duplicated or modified without being detected